smcgdub/Dirt-Be-Gone-MS1-Project-/README2.md

 6.3: Code

-* Majority of the code i used was bootstrap.
+* Majority of the code i used was Bootstrap.
 Their [main documentation](https://getbootstrap.com/docs/5.0/getting-started/introduction/) had lots of great information.
 * I also came across this great bootstrap [cheat sheet](https://hackerthemes.com/bootstrap-cheatsheet/) online which i also used quite a bit.
 A big thanks to [HackerThemes](https://hackerthemes.com/) for making this available free online.

 6.4: Acknowledgements